dragonbeardzephyr/Arduino-Payroll-System/README.md

-Hardware Used:
-  Arduino Uno R3 + Adafruit RGB LCD
+Hardware used includes the Arduino Uno R3 and the Adafruit RGB LCD